 In early 2012, negotiators for the land corporations and PCA reached an overall agreement for the establishment for NANPR.
-Part of this overall agreemer per boundaries that were very similar to Option 1, with an extension to the southern shores of O'Grady Lake.
-The Tulita District Dene and Metis, with the support of the SSI, went to their members with what was called the February 17, 201 patification Draft.
-The members approved the Ratification Draft and the leaders of the Tulita District Dene and Metis, with the sugreement when the Chairperson of the SSI, were ready to fly to Ottawa to execute this agreement when they were informed by A that Canada could not support the Ratification Draft.
+Part of this overall agreement were boundaries that were very similar to Option 1, with an extension to the southern shores of O'Grady Lake.
+The Tulita District Dene and Metis, with the support of the SSI, went to their members with what was called the February 17, 2012 Ratification Draft.
+The members approved the Ratification Draft and the leaders of the Tulita District Dene and Metis, with the Chairperson of the SSI, were ready to fly to Ottawa to execute this agreement when they were informed by PCA that Canada could not support the Ratification Draft.